Is there a difference between the TOEFL and the TOEFL Junior?

 What can you do with the test results?

 Getting students to take this test can really help the teacher and school to place students in language classes that are the right level for them.
 It also allows them to know areas of learning that students need to improve on and focus learning appropriately.
 Using this as a baseline can also help track student progress.
 This also applies for non-classroom use and it a great tool for focusing learning regardless.
+Check out informations about accredited test centers all around the world.

 What’s the TOEFL Junior test like?